Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 - Being self-aware allows us to have high self-esteem and confidence, which contributes to our ability to collaborate with our team.

-According to author Stephen Xavier, who reinterpreted Golman’s emotional intelligence competencies in the context of a professional team, there are three components to self-awareness:
+According to author Stephen Xavier, who reinterpreted Golman’s theory on emotional intelligence competencies in the context of a professional team, there are three components to self-awareness:

 - Emotional self-awareness — recognizing our emotions and their effects on us and others,